aggrawal-ankur/gitbook/content/blogs/timeline.md

 After completing the assembly part, I dive deep into dlmalloc to understand the foundation of dynamic memory allocation.

-Finished dlmalloc theory on September 20, 2025.
+Finished `dlmalloc` theory on September 20, 2025.

-To verify this humungous theory, I started debugging once I completed dlmalloc.
+To verify this humongous theory, I started debugging once I completed dlmalloc.

 I started polishing my write ups to find pieces of theory to verify with gdb.
 Then I came across hello world.
 And that sucked my focus.
 I started polishing the static notes.